 Another example of needing to correcting the problem behind the problem to make an acne scar invisible is a scar on the forehead.
 If the dermatologist just injects Juvederm or a similar product into your forehead, you might find that tear troughs at your eyes or your upper cheeks are more noticeably wrinkled, even though the skin in those areas is not affected by the injection.
 Before filling in a scar on the forehead or temple, the dermatologist may need to strengthen the skin around the eyes or across the cheeks, even if there are no acne scars around the eyes or on the cheeks.

 One area that dermatologists are often asked to enhance in acne patients is the lips.
-Many people have the idea that if they just get some additional volume in their lips, especially their upper lip, then any other imperfections in their faces will be less noticeable.
+Many people have the idea that if they just get some additional volume in their lips, especially their upper lip5, then any other imperfections in their faces will be less noticeable.
 That’s true, but you don’t want your friends making comments behind your back that include references to your reminding them of the cartoon character Daffy Duck.

 It’s important that your dermatologist not give you so much filler that the lines in your lips disappear.
 That’s what makes “duck lips.”
 You can always go back for more filler, but you can’t have excess filler taken out.

 While treating acne scars around your nose often involves reinforcing the skin on your cheeks and nose, there are other areas of your face that the dermatologist will usually treat more directly.
 Acne scars on the sides of your face, for example, are usually treated directly, without attempts to alter the skin around them.
-And the rare acne scar on the nose itself can be a very delicate matter.
+And the rare acne scar on the nose itself can be a very delicate matter6.

 The dermatologist has to fill in a scar without making the slope of your nose unattractive.
 If you have a scar at the bridge of your nose, the dermatologist can only use a tiny amount of filler.
 An attractive nose begins to slope outward at about the same level as the upper eyelashes.
 You don’t want your nose to appear to slope at your forehead.